 Pretty much every beauty tool that is typically made from plastic is now available in bamboo equivalent.
 It is a natural, biodegradable material.
 Results of a 2017 study led by UC Santa Barbara industrial ecologist Roland Geyer states that a measly 9 percent of plastic is recycled in the United States, which means that the majority of packaging created will end up in a landfill or our oceans.
 Bamboo beauty tools like toothbrushes, hairbrushes, combs and even cotton swabs are an excellent alternative to plastic and are typically just as affordable.

 Now that you have your bamboo toothbrush, you are ready to approach the rest of your dental routine with an eco-friendly mindset.
 Try purchasing mouthwash in glass bottles that can either be reused or properly recycled.
+You could also buy mouthwash in tablet form that will dissolve when dropped in water.
 Single-use flossers should also be avoided; instead, look for compostable nylon and plastic-free floss and refillable glass containers.
 Oh, and turn the water off while you’re brushing!

 According to Consumer Reports, many sunscreen manufacturers are taking steps to ban oxybenzone and octinoxate, chemicals that researchers have deemed potentially harmful to aquatic life.
 “Reef-safe” sunscreen is now an option on the market, but the government has yet to regulate that definition or require testing on marine life.
 Though we have yet to nail down a 100 percent reliable reef-friendly sunscreen, mineral sunscreens with zinc oxide or titanium dioxide appear to be safer for coral reefs than chemical ones.